inspector-apm/mcp-server/README.md

 ## Client Configuration

-The configuration below is for the MCP client like coding agents (Claude Code, Gemini Code Assist, ), or agentic IDEs like Jetbrains, Windsurf, Cursor, etc.
+The configuration below is for the MCP client like coding agents (Claude Code, Gemini Code Assist, etc), or agentic IDEs like Jetbrains, Windsurf, Cursor, etc.

 ```json
 {